-The alarm contacts close when a trip occurs or when an MPU fails and, momentarily, after reset or power-up.
-An alarm only annunciates a situation that may require attention-it is not synonymous with a trip.
+The alarm relay de-energizes when a trip occurs, when speed is below the MPU fail setpoint, and momentarily after reset or power-up.
+An alarm only annunciates a situation that may require attention, it is not synonymous with a trip.

-MPU Input Impedance
+MPU Measurement Circuit Input Impedance